 Paradox Museum

-This museum of the impossible has more than 70 exhibitions that invite us to experiment with all the senses, to ask questions about the world around us, to see reality through altered perceptions and discover fascinating scientific concepts.
+This museum of the impossible has more than 70 exhibitions that invite us to experiment with all the senses, to ask questions about the world around us, to see reality through altered perceptions and to discover fascinating scientific concepts.

 📍 Pl.
 Urquinaona, 3